csziacobus/movitz/README.md

 Implementations
 ---------------
 The implementation I recommend building movitz with is SBCL.
-CCL's repl is broken on s-exprs and CLISP are cannot even build movitz correctly as of now.
+CCL's repl is broken on s-exprs and CLISP cannot even build movitz correctly as of now.

 Getting started with an image
 -----------------------------